Alhambra: Reconquista and Christian Spanish period

 Charles V (r.
 1516–1556) visited the Alhambra in 1526 with his wife Isabella of Portugal and decided to convert it into a royal residence for his use.
 He rebuilt or modified portions of the Nasrid palaces to serve as royal apartments, a process which began in 1528 and was completed in 1537.
-He also demolished a part of the Comares Palace to make way for a monumental new palace, known the Palace of Charles V, designed in the Renaissance style of the period.
+He also demolished a part of the Comares Palace to make way for a monumental new palace, known as the Palace of Charles V, designed in the Renaissance style of the period.
 Construction of the palace began in 1527 but it was eventually left unfinished after 1637.

 The governorship of the Tendilla-Mondéjar family came to an end in 1717–1718, when Philip V confiscated the family's properties in the Alhambra and dismissed the Marquis of Mondéjar, José de Mendoza Ibáñez de Segovia (1657–1734), from his position as mayor (alcaide) of the Alhambra, in retaliation for the Marquis opposing him in the War of the Spanish Succession.
 The departure of the Tendilla-Mondéjar family marked the beginning of the Alhambra's most severe period of decline.
 During this period the Spanish state dedicated few resources to it and its management was taken over by self-interested local governors who lived with their families inside the neglected palaces.

 Over subsequent years the Alhambra was further damaged.
 Between 1810 and 1812 Granada was occupied by Napoleon's army during the Peninsular War.
 The French troops, under the command of Count Sebastiani, occupied the Alhambra as a fortified position and caused significant damage to the monument.
 Upon evacuating the city, they attempted to dynamite the whole complex to prevent it from being re-used as a fortified position.
 They successfully blew up eight towers before the remaining fuses were disabled by Spanish soldier José Garcia, whose actions saved what remains today.
 In 1821, an earthquake caused further damage.
+In the early 19th century, the site was described as being occupied by prisoners, disabled soldiers and other marginalized people.